MR-Muhib/MERN-E-commerce-web-app/server/README.md

 ## 15. Create seed router for testing

-## 16. get/api/users → admin → getAllUsers → searchByName → pagination functionality
+## 16. GET/api/users → admin → getAllUsers → searchByName → pagination functionality

-## 17. responseHandler controller fo error or success
+## 17. responseController controller fo error or success

+## 18. GET api/user/:id → get a single user by id

+## 19. How to create SERVICES in the backend

+## 20. DELETE api/user/:id → delete a single user by id